Patrol info for U-333

 Aircraft attack, aircraft shot down:

-U-boat damaged by attack.
-U-333 had already been damaged in an attack made by Australian Sunderland Y/10 the day before.
-THe boat was severely damaged and had to abort to La Pallice, France.
+Severe damage to U-boat.
+U-333 had already been hit by Australian Sunderland Y/10 the day before.
+Further damage from this attack forced her to return to La Pallice, France.

 Aircraft attack, aircraft shot down: